Charlotte1412/Charlotte1412.github.io/index.md

 full_logo: true
 title:
 subtitle:
-description: A minimal yet feature-rich Jekyll theme made for personal websites and blogs.
+description:  I am actively pursuing a Ph.D. opportunity in XR (Extended Reality) with a desired start date in fall 2024.
+My objective is to explore the intricate relationship between technology, design, and user experience, with a particular emphasis on improving usability and tackling issues pertaining to security and privacy.
 sitemap:
   priority: 1.0
 ---
 <p class="describe-text">A minimal yet feature-rich Jekyll theme made for personal websites and blogs.</p>
 <br>
-This is the index page, describe yourself in few sentences here.
+Highly motivated and accomplished XR software developer with a strong background in developing interactive XR applications and conducting research in XR environments.
+Possesses a solid understanding of cyber threats and intrusion detection in XR, and a demonstrated ability to collaborate effectively in multidisciplinary teams to deliver innovative solutions.
+Passionate about pushing the boundaries of XR technology to create easy-to-use and safe experiences.
 Perhaps talk about what you do for living and what you do in your free time.
 Maybe even leave an [email@address.com](#) or a link to your [resume](#).

 Pudhina Fresh is free and open-source.
 Checkout [Pudhina Fresh](https://github.com/ritijjain/pudhina-fresh).